fabianseebacher/history-timeline/README.md

 ## Desired features

 * Staggered view, where events from the same category are layed out to use available space more efficiently
-* Button to show similar events
+* Button to show all events in the same time frame as currently shown events
 * Automatically retrieve events from web APIs